Table of Content:

 foo.c foo.h

-A character set suffix can also be applied to *
+The suffix syntax means that they can also be applied to *

 and h